Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Metabolism: The major route of raltegravir elimination is mediated through glucuronidation by uridine diphosphate glucotransferase (UGT1A1).

-- Inducers of UGT1A1 such as rifampin and tipranavir may result in reduced plasma concentrations of raltegravir, whereas inhibitors of UGT1A1 such as atazanavir may increase plasma concentrations of raltegravir (no dosing modifications are recommended when raltegravir is co-administered with tipranavir/ritonavir or atazanavir/ritonavir).
+- Inducers of UGT1A1, such as rifampin and tipranavir, may result in reduced plasma concentrations of raltegravir.
+Inhibitors of UGT1A1, such as atazanavir, may increase plasma concentrations of raltegravir.
+No dosing modifications are recommended when raltegravir is co-administered with atazanavir/ritonavir (ATV/r) or tipranavir/ritonavir (TPV/r) (except with HD tablets-see note below).

-- In adults, an increased dose of raltegravir is recommended when co-administered with rifampin.
-In adults receiving rifampin, the recommended raltegravir dose is 800 mg twice daily.
+- In adults, an increased dose of raltegravir is recommended when it is co-administered with rifampin.
+For adults receiving rifampin, the recommended raltegravir dose is 800 mg twice daily.
+Do not co-administer rifampin with once-daily raltegravir HD tablets.
 The appropriate dose adjustment is not known in children and is currently being studied in IMPAACT P1101.

 - Before administration, a patient’s medication profile should be carefully reviewed for potential drug interactions with raltegravir.